kevinhoxha/Jeopardy-Game/README.md

 # Jeopardy-Game
-Jeopardy game with graphics created through JavaFX.
-Questions pulled from JArchive.
-Keeps track of scores and winners.
+Interactive Jeopardy game with graphics created through JavaFX.
+Full Jeopardy games are webscraped from j-archive.com and the questions are presented in the form of a full board.

-*Still currently in development
+Players can pick and answer questions in any order that they choose.
+The application keeps track of scores and players are able to wager any amount on Daily Double and Final Jeopardy questions.

+Download jeopardy.jar and run the file to play the game, or look through the code and give me any suggestions on how I can improve the game.
+I am still a high school student and would love constructive criticism.